 Once you’re ready to start, make sure you have all your supplies ready to unload your 35mm film roll from the cartridge or unroll your 120 medium format film.
 This will need to be done in complete darkness, whether that’s in a darkroom or using a film changing bag.

 You’ll need to open up the film canister, which is usually done using the flat edge of a key or a bottle opener on the top.
-See this video on howOpens in a new tab. to do this correctly.
+See this video on how to do this correctly.
 If you’re developing medium format film, you’ll need to use scissors to cut the strip from the paper holding the film together tightly around the roll.

 Remove the film from the canister or roll and make a cut near the end of the roll to remove the plastic piece the film is attached to or paper backing for medium format film.
 This cut should be straight across the width of the film, perpendicular to the long side of the roll.
 Keep in mind that every step until your film has finished processing needs to be done in total darkness to preserve the images in the film.